 Despite the acceptance of a hybrid workforce model, most organizations are yet to determine the specifics of how IT departments can continue to keep data and systems secure while also ensuring people can work seamlessly without one-to-one IT support.

 As companies move towards more flexible and remote working models, hybrid work is emerging as the preferred choice of workers.
 A recent study has revealed that 83% of employees prefer a hybrid model where they can both work remotely and go to an office on certain days.
 Additionally, companies are also leveraging remote independent contractors as part of this trend, thanks to their flexibility, cost-effectiveness, and ability to bring specialized skills to the table.
+All they need is to have a ready-to-use contract template to reach out.
 With remote work becoming increasingly prevalent, companies can access a wider pool of talent from around the world, rather than being limited to the local job market (especially with contractor management services from Remote and other providers on the rise).

 The same study found that 63% of high-growth companies have adopted this ‘productivity anywhere’ model for their employees.
 Not only does this new way of working help to improve efficiency, but it also helps to promote a better work-life balance among staff.
 85% of people who feel productive anywhere plan to stay with their company for a long time